Looking for the best online newsletter platform? Explore our guide to the leading email tools for marketing, growth, and customer engagement.

 Developed by the team behind the Morning Brew, beehiiv is a newsletter platform that lets you build an epic newsletter without needing to know any code.

-It’s easy to work with and packed with tons of familiar features, but it's a standout option because of its monetization.
+It's easy to work with and packed with tons of familiar features like AI writing assistants and social helpers, but it's a standout option because of its monetization.

 So, how can you make money with beehiiv?